necroware/ps2-serial-mouse-adapter/README.md

 ## Jumper Settings

-There are two two jumpers, which can be used to set different modes.
+There are two jumpers, which can be used to set different modes.
 Currently you can choose between 2- and 3-button mouse modes and select so called remote and streaming mode.
 Remote mode sends mouse data all the time and has a better response times in current implementation.
 Streaming mode sends only data, when mouse position or button state changes.
 Unfortunately, this mode is currently not in a good shape.
 It has a higher delay and can result in some timing issues.
 However, it is interesting to have it for experimental purpose.
 Default values are when the jumpers are unset.

 JP1 | Setting |Description
 ----|---------|------------------------------